hornster02/Firefox-Three-Rows-Simple-Compact-Clean-CSS/README.md

 <br/>
 ■ UI autohide (as Win taskbar)
 <br/>
-■ it is not possible to redirect "safebrowsing" folder from the ramdisk to SSD (NTFS links), which leads to constant downloading of the same data every time the profile is deleted and copied again (ramdisk)
+■ it is not possible to redirect "safebrowsing" folder from ramdisk to SSD (NTFS links), which leads to constant downloading of same data every time profile is deleted and copied again (ramdisk)
 <br/>
 ■ if file "c:\Users\XXX\AppData\Local\Mozilla" exists, it is not possible to start FF (~v19+)
 <br/>